 Scheduled jobs, to perform complex data processing.

 Installing and enabling the module

 For directions regarding installing and enabling the Site Factory Connector, select the tab that corresponds to your website’s installed version of Drupal:

-Use the instructions at Installing a Drupal 9 module to install the most recent 8.x version of the Site Factory Connector module.
+Use the instructions at Installing a module compatible with the current Drupal version to install the most recent 8.x version of the Site Factory Connector module.